docinfosci/canvasxpress-python/README.md

 1. References the CanvasXpress CSS and JS files needed to illustrate and operate the charts.
 1. Provides a location for the Javascript that will replace the chart `<div>` with a working element on page load.

-Going back to our flask app, we can add a basic chart definition with some data to our example function:
+Going back to our Flask app, we can add a basic chart definition with some data to our example function:

 ```python
 from flask import Flask, render_template